Faizi-alpha/snakeMania.github.io/README.md

 ![gme](https://user-images.githubusercontent.com/39314095/128719772-35b60abc-419e-42a5-886e-20b6c4778104.PNG)

-Modify the value of speed varible (On line no : 14) and Enjoy the Game.
+Modify the value of speed variable (On line no : 14) and Enjoy the Game.